souryacs/LitRevw/SingleCellMethods.md

 [Pathformer: a biological pathway informed Transformer integrating multi-omics data for disease diagnosis and prognosis - Liu et al. bioRxiv 2023](https://www.biorxiv.org/content/10.1101/2023.05.23.541554v6.full)

     - Pathformer method.
+    - *Input*: For cancer tissue datasets from Cancer Genome Atlas (TCGA) includes gene-level RNA expression, fragment-level DNA methylation, and both fragment-level and gene-level DNA CNV.
+These are all concatenated as gene level embedding features.
+        - Also inputs are the pathways from different databases, which are used for validation.
-    - Integrates multi-modal single cell data to first produce gene level embedding (multi-modality representative vector) which are then transfomed to pathway embeddings.
+    - *Output*: Integrated multi-modal single cell gene level embeddings (multi-modality representative vector) which are then transfomed to pathway embeddings.
         - These embeddings are then fed into a transformer framework with pathway crosstalk serving as attention, to interpret the disease outcome.
+        - Applied to Cancer and liquid biopsy for early cancer prediction.
+    - Method:
+        - Employs a sparse neural network architecture to deal with multimodal vectors of high dimension.
         - Also uses Shap values to identify the genes relevant to pathways and disease.
-    Applied to Cancer and liquid biopsy for early cancer prediction.
+        - Benchmarks with 18 other integration methods in various classification tasks using mutiple cancer tissue datasets from TCGA.